adasegroup/Deep-vectorization-PR/README.md

 pretrain_model_loading_and_evaluation_for_curve.ipynb , for an example how to run primitive estimation and refinement for curve and line.

-For results on bigger datasets please look at the according papaer at section with evaluataion.
+P.s.
+For results on bigger datasets please look at the according to paper in the section with evaluation(p 11, table 1.).

 <b>References:</b>
 1) V. Egiazarian, O. Voynov, A. Artemov, D. Volkhonskiy, A. Safin, M. Taktasheva, D. Zorin, and E. Burnaev.